nih-cfde/c2m2/draft-C2M2_specification_with_Levels/README.md

       `project` _node in one and only one_ `project` _hierarchy can be attached to each core entity record._
    * `collection`
-      * _conceptually unconstrained: a generalization of the idea of a "dataset" which additionally and explicitly supports the inclusion of elements (C2M2 metadata entities) representing_ `subject`_s and_ `biosample`_s_
+      * _contextually unconstrained: a generalization of the "dataset" concept which additionally and explicitly supports the inclusion of elements (C2M2 metadata entities) representing_ `subject`_s and_ `biosample`_s_
       * _**wholly optional**: Level 1 C2M2 serialization of DCC metadata need not